zykron1/zykron1/README.md

 - I prefer Neovim as my primary text editor

 ## What I want to learn
-- 🗄 I want to learn more about SQL DB's
+- 🗄 I want to learn more about penetration testing
 - ☁️ I want to get into Cloud Computing
-- 🧑‍💻 I hope to learn about the Rapsberry PI
+- 🧑‍💻 I hope to learn about embeded systems
 ## My OTHER interests
 - ♟️ Chess
 - ⚽ Soccer